 - How can you reduce digital advertising waste?

-MFA sites behave differently depending on the traffic they get.
-With direct traffic, for example, a user may have a normal ad-viewing experience.
-However, if the site identifies paid traffic, it will overload the user with aggressive monetized ads (Check out our study on traffic arbitrage and made-for-advertising websites).
+They frequently evade detection by displaying different content based on the user’s origin.
+For example with direct traffic, for example, a user may have a normal ad-viewing experience.
+However, if the site identifies paid traffic , it will aggressively serve the user with monetized ads.
 This type of dynamic behavior helps MFA sites to avoid scrutiny from advertising partners, allowing them to easily navigate compliance checks from supply site partners.
+Avoiding these websites is tricky since many of them have found ways to circumvent SSPs (Supply Side Platforms) that check for low-quality pages; so, often they go undetected, wasting millions of dollars in the process.
+(Check out our study on traffic arbitrage and made-for-advertising websites).

 Placement on these sites is often relatively inexpensive, making it an attractive option for advertisers looking to get the greatest number of impressions out of their budget.
 These pages boast high view counts and completion rates due to non-stop ads but, unfortunately, the organic traffic to these websites is usually minuscule and inconsequential.

-How MFA Websites Pose a Brand Suitability Risk
+How Made-for-Advertising Websites Pose a Brand Suitability Risk

 Brand suitability is centered on identifying a brand’s needs and increasing value through online content placement.
 Displaying high-quality ads alongside relevant content is the goal, but brand suitability is about finding the advertising space that fits your brand across multiple channels.